 A correlative relationship exists between class attendance and student learning and academic performance.
 Learning results not only from reading assignments and performing homework but also from participating in classroom discussions and receiving classroom instruction.
 Part of the learning process consists of regular school attendance and attendance in class.
-We recognize that the impact of pre-planned or excused absences will vary from situation to situation and will have an impact on a student's grade and academic standing.
 Students should be responsible for understanding the effect excused absences will have upon their academic standing in each class.

-All students are expected to attend both school and their scheduled classes regularly.
+All students are expected to attend their scheduled classes regularly.
 To encourage regular school attendance, learning and academic performance, the District will record attendance.
-The District will notify parents/guardians when unexcused absences or tardiness occur via the PowerSchool automated system.
+The District will notify families/guardians when unexcused absences or tardiness occur via the PowerSchool automated system.
 Students agree to regularly attend and be punctual for classes and school functions.
 All absences will count toward the allowable limit with the exception of school or religious related absences.
 Parents/guardians can review their student's attendance through the PowerSchool parent portal.